Radioisotopes in Medicine

 Considerable medical research is being conducted worldwide into the use of radionuclides attached to highly specific biological chemicals such as immunoglobulin molecules (monoclonal antibodies).
 The eventual tagging of these cells with a therapeutic dose of radiation may lead to the regression – or even cure – of some diseases.

-In 2006 Britain witnessed the apparent murder of one of its newer citizens, a former Russian intelligence official, by poisoning with radioactive polonium.
+In 2006 Britain witnessed the murder of one of its newer citizens, Alexander Litvinenko, a former Russian intelligence official, by poisoning with radioactive polonium.
 His death was slow and excruciating.

 Polonium has about 26 isotopes, all of which are radioactive.
 Webelements periodic table says that it is 250 billion times more toxic than hydrocyanic acid.
 It is readily soluble in weak acid.
 (It was the first element discovered by Marie Curie, in 1898, and named after her native Poland.
 Her daughter Irene was contaminated with polonium in a laboratory accident and died of leukemia at the age of 59.)